 The results showed that 73 percent of cat parents had no knowledge of the risks involved with lilies.
 More disturbingly, 27 percent were aware of the potential threat but still brought them into the home.

 What does this tell us?
 It means that, if these numbers are representative of all cat parents, awareness about lily exposure needs to increase.

 What Can Happen When A Cat Eats Lilies?

 Eating even tiny amounts of a lily can cause acute kidney failure in cats.
 All of the parts — flower, leaves, even pollen — are potentially toxic.

-While we don’t know the exact reason lilies are so toxic to cats, we do know that early and aggressive therapy is needed to save cats who eat lilies.
+While we don’t know the exact reason lilies are so toxic to cats, we do know that early and aggressive therapy is needed to save cats who eat them.

 How Are Cats Who Eat Lilies Treated?

 If your cat eats lilies or you suspect they might have, you must call your emergency vet immediately.